 According to medical researches, a healthy man has 3-5 erections during the night.
 These night erections oxygenate the muscles and tissues and maintain the functionality of the body parts.
 As the body enters the REM stage multiple times, when you wake up, your body experiences the remnants of this stage, which also includes an erect penis.

-Another medical theory regarding morning wood is the bladder being full.
-During the night, the increased size of the bladder stimulates a particular region of your spinal cord, which, in a reflex action, triggers an erection to prevent you from urinating in sleep.
-One thing for sure, morning wood is a sign of a healthy male body.
-So, it is nothing to be embarrassed about.
+In short, during the night, the increased size of the bladder stimulates a particular region of your spinal cord, which, in a reflex action, triggers an erection to prevent you from urinating in sleep.

 Studies also suggest that morning testosterone is a little higher, which is not wrong.
 And the fact that there is a lot of testosterone, it causes a reaction leading to morning wood.

 All these reasons can explain why there is an erection in the morning.